There are better ways to live your life than let your mind control every single move you make.

 Stop pushing away the things that bring fulfillment, enjoyment and happiness to your life.
 Start following your hunches and start playing.

-If you want a concrete framework on how to start doing what you love and enjoy life more, you may want to check out my course, Passionate Living.
-I’m biased, of course, since it’s my course, but the feedback I’ve gotten from participants is great.
+If you want a concrete framework on how to start doing what you love and enjoy life more, check out my course, Live Your Passion.